Stock market: Market participant

 Market participants include individual retail investors, institutional investors (e.g., pension funds, insurance companies, mutual funds, index funds, exchange-traded funds, hedge funds, investor groups, banks and various other financial institutions), and also publicly traded corporations trading in their own shares.
-Robo-advisors, which automate investment for individuals are also major participants.
+Robo-advisors, which automate investment for individuals, are also major participants.

+Stock market participation post-2020 pandemic

+In 2021, the value of world stock markets experienced an increase of 26.5%, amounting to US$22.3 trillion.
+Developing countries contributed US$9.9 trillion and developed countries US$12.4 trillion.
+Asia and Oceania accounted for 45%, Europe had 37%, and America had 16%, while Africa had 2% of the global market.

+Stock market participation factors

+Factors such as high trading prices, market ratings, information about stock exchange dynamics, and financial institutions can influence individual and corporate participation in stock markets.
+Additionally, the appeal of stock ownership, driven by the potential for higher returns compared to other financial instruments, plays a crucial role in attracting individuals to invest in the stock market.

+Regional and country-specific factors can also impact stock market participation rates.
+For example, in the United States, stock market participation rates vary widely across states, with regional factors potentially influencing these disparities.
+It is noted that individual participation costs alone cannot explain such large differences in participation rates from state to state, indicating the presence of other regional factors at play.

+Behavioral factors are recognized as significant influences on stock market participation, as evidenced by the low participation rates observed in the Ghanaian stock market.

+Factors such as factor endowments, geography, political stability, liberal trade policies, foreign direct investment inflows, and domestic industrial capacity are also identified as important in determining participation.

 Demographics of market participation

-Indirect vs. Direct Investment
+Indirect versus direct investment

 Indirect investment involves owning shares indirectly, such as via a mutual fund or an exchange traded fund.
 Direct investment involves direct ownership of shares.

 Direct ownership of stock by individuals rose slightly from 17.8% in 1992 to 17.9% in 2007, with the median value of these holdings rising from $14,778 to $17,000.
 Indirect participation in the form of retirement accounts rose from 39.3% in 1992 to 52.6% in 2007, with the median value of these accounts more than doubling from $22,000 to $45,000 in that time.
 Rydqvist, Spizman, and Strebulaev attribute the differential growth in direct and indirect holdings to differences in the way each are taxed in the United States.
 Investments in pension funds and 401ks, the two most common vehicles of indirect participation, are taxed only when funds are withdrawn from the accounts.
 Conversely, the money used to directly purchase stock is subject to taxation as are any dividends or capital gains they generate for the holder.
 In this way, the current tax code incentivizes individuals to invest indirectly.